omeka/omeka-s-enduser/docs/modules/mapping.md

 Mapping creates a "Map Browse" page that can be added to each site in its navigation settings.
 This map has minimal customization options and will show every item in the site that has one or more geolocations, as well as some advanced search fields (including searching by an address with a radius).
 These search fields are not affected by the site settings.
 The title of the page will be "Map".

 Go to a Site, then go to Navigation.
 You will see under "Add a custom link" the option to add "Map Browse."
 When this is added to your navigation, you will be able to change the label that appears in the navigation (default is "Map Browse"), and the basemap, by clicking on the pencil icon to edit the Map Browse page settings.
-Note that changing the basemap will change the URL that is added to the navigation - for example, `yoursite/map-browse?mapping_basemap_provider=OpenTopoMap`.
+Note that changing the basemap will change the URL that is added to the navigation: for example, `yoursite/map-browse?mapping_basemap_provider=OpenTopoMap`.

 ### Resource page blocks